lspohle/42_born2beroot/README.md

 # 42_born2beroot
-Creating your own virtual machine, and setting up your own operating system while implementing strict rules.
+In Born2BeRoot you create your own virtual machine in VirtualBox or UTM, and set up your own operating system while implementing strict rules.

 # Table of content